-Since July 2012 I am a Research Economist at the Research Center of Deutsche Bundesbank and a Collaborating Research Scholar within the networks cluster of Keble College at Oxford University.
+I am a Senior Lecturer at the School of Economics at the University of Cape Town and with AIFMRM, the African Institute of Financial Markets and Risk Management.
+I am also a Policy Associate at Economics Research Southern Africa, and a Research Economist at the Research Center of Deutsche Bundesbank.
 Please note that this is my private website and the views presented here do not necessarily reflect the views of Bundesbank or the ESCB.

 This paper proposes a dynamic multi-agent model of a banking system with central bank.
 Banks optimize a portfolio of risky investments and riskless excess reserves according to their risk, return, and liquidity preferences.
 They are linked via interbank loans and face stochastic deposit supply.
 Evidence is provided that the central bank stabilizes interbank markets in the short-run only.
 Comparing different interbank network structures, it is shown that money-center networks are more stable than random networks.
 Systemic risk via contagion is compared to common shocks and it is shown that both forms of systemic risk require diﬀerent optimal policy responses.